-- 24. The regulatory framework is supported by UNATAG, an inter-agency group that reviews amendments to UNAVSTADS standards and procedures and ensures compliance with international safety standards and operational requirements.
+- 33. The regulatory framework is supported by UNATAG, an interagency group that meets twice a year to review amendments to UNAVSTADS standards and procedures and ensures compliance with international safety standards and operational requirements.
 UNATAG also promotes measures to reduce the level of risk associated with the United Nations system's civil air transport operations.
 The permanent members of UNATAG are the Department of Operational Support and WFP, with ICAO in an advisory capacity.
-Among other things, UNATAG's role is to: - > advise the United Nations system on aviation operational and safety matters; - periodically review and amend UNAVSTADS for consistency with international safety standards and/or operational requirements; - > periodically review the implementation of UNAVSTADS; - review safety recommendations and propose actions to mitigate risk and reduce organizational exposure; - periodically review common procedures for air transport service and safety management; - review the results of external audits of the Department of Operational Support and WFP Aviation operations; - facilitate the sharing of operational, safety and security information among United Nations stakeholders; - advise on and undertake activities that enhance interoperability between the Department of Operational Support and WFP Aviation.
+Among other things, UNATAG's role is to: - advise the United Nations system on aviation operational and safety matters; - periodically review and amend UNAVSTADS for consistency with international safety standards and/or operational requirements; - periodically review the implementation of UNAVSTADS; - review safety recommendations and propose actions to mitigate risk and reduce organizational exposure; - periodically review common procedures for air transport service and safety management; - review the results of external audits of the Department of Operational Support and WFP Aviation operations; - facilitate the sharing of operational, safety and security information among United Nations stakeholders; and advise on and undertake activities that enhance interoperability between the Department of Operational Support and the WFP Aviation Service.

-7Air Transport Manual, Aviation Safety Manual and Aviation Safety Unit Manual.
+13 WFP Air Transport Manual; WFP.
+2009.
+Aviation Safety Manual; and WFP.2015.
+Aviation Safety Unit Manual.

-8 "2018 enterprise risk management policy" (WFP/EB.2/2018/5-C).
+14 "2018 enterprise risk management policy".
+(WFP/EB.2/2018/5-C).